-Micromagnetics is a field of study concerned with understanding magnetization processes on the continuum scale and is an invaluable tool in interpreting experimental results, designing spintronics devices, testing analytical methods, and predicting new effects.
-Existing micromagnetics software includes open-source finite difference packages OOMMF, Mumax3, and Fidimag.
-A number of other micromagnetics packages are also available, including finite element/boundary element methods, both opensource and commercial, with a review given in Ref.
-4.
+Micromagnetics is a field of study concerned with understanding magnetization processes on the continuum scale, and is an invaluable tool in interpreting experimental results, designing spintronics devices, testing analytical methods, and predicting new effects.
+Existing micromagnetics software include open-source finite difference packages OOMMF [1], Mumax3 [2], and Fidimag [3].
+A number of other micromagnetics packages are also available, including finite element/boundary element methods, both open-source and commercial, with a review given in Ref.
+[4].